The Scottish Highlands – Fabulous Any Time of Year

-As a result many people batch tasks and if travelling to Inverness will do several things in one go.
+As a result, many people batch tasks and if travelling to Inverness will do several things in one go.
 People from more remote areas of the Highlands will travel and do larger shops all in one go, stocking up on everything they need while in Inverness.

-The demographics of the Highlands means that there are more things located in Inverness than elsewhere, but the population is such that there is not going to be the choice and variety that you would find in larger cities or more densely populated areas.
+The demographics of the Highlands mean that there are more things located in Inverness than elsewhere, but the population is such that there is not going to be the choice and variety that you would find in larger cities or more densely populated areas.

 There isn’t a takeaway or a food shop within walking distance for many people.

-The phone service can be non existent in places, and for many people there is patchy phone reception, or no mobile phone reception in houses.
+The phone service can be non-existent in places, and for many people, there is patchy phone reception or no mobile phone reception in houses.

-Heating may be gas in Inverness and larger towns but elsewhere it is likely to be oil heating, woodburners or biomass.
+Heating may be gas in Inverness and larger towns but elsewhere it is likely to be oil heating, wood burners or biomass.
 Fuel poverty is actually a huge issue in the Highlands given the lack of access to cheaper gas heating.
 The level of fuel poverty rises as you head further North, and let’s not forget the temperature is generally a little cooler in the Highlands too!

 Broadband speeds can be incredibly variable with remote places having to use satellite broadband to get a decent signal.